An Aspirational Vision of Life After Fossil Fuels

 “We wanted to explore all the different ways we can break the system that’s keeping all our money in Wall Street,” says Pat Thompson, one of the offshoot’s founders.
 One result is a community investment group called Local Dough.
 Each month, its 23 members pool their contributions to invest in local businesses that support community and sustainability.
 Their first two investments are solar projects.
 The first, Cooperative Energy Futures, is a community energy cooperative that builds solar gardens atop urban structures.
 The second, a solar development project by the Red Lake Nation, is designed to help the tribe achieve off-the-grid energy independence.

 Another subgroup of Transition Your Money members (including Thompson) founded a new 3,000-square-foot community center and coworking space called CoCreatz.
-Located in a historic commercial district between the St. Paul and Minneapolis, the center is near both public housing and a light rail line to make it accessible to under-resourced communities.
+Located in a historic commercial district between St. Paul and Minneapolis, the center is near both public housing and a light rail line to make it accessible to under-resourced communities.

 In Berkeley, California, Transition efforts have taken a different shape.
 Founder Linda Currie says, “Before Transition, we weren’t connecting resources to people or each other.
 The Ecology Center, the university, the Sierra Club, the city—there was a web that was missing.
 By starting Transition Berkeley, I felt it would be a way to connect all these groups.”
 Currie and Bonnie Borucki have since incorporated Transition Berkeley as a nonprofit, and the group’s work now includes pollinator gardens, local government advocacy, and repair events.